Worst of Both Worlds: Biases Compound in Pre-trained Vision-and-Language Models

 where $g$ is a gendered agent in one of the input modalities. $L$ and $VL$ are the text-only BERT~\cite{devlin2019bert} and VL-BERT~\cite{su2019vl} models respectively.
 Our method for computing association scores is simply:

-where probabilities in the numerator and denominator vary depending on the bias source we want to analyze.
+where the probability terms vary depending on the bias source we want to analyze.
+We generate the normalizing term by replacing the gendered agent $g$ with a gender-neutral term $g_N$.
 We summarize how we vary our normalizing term and compute association scores for each bias source in Table~\ref{tab:methods-table}.

 \begin{enumerate} \item \textbf{Visual-Linguistic Pre-Training ($S_{PT}$):} We compute the association \textit{shift} due to VL pre-training, by comparing the extracted probability $P_{VL}$ from VL-BERT with the text-only BERT - thus $P_L$ is the normalizing term. \item \textbf{Language Context ($S_L$):} For an image $I$, we replace the gendered agent $g$ with the gender-neutral term \texttt{person} ($p$) in the caption, and compute the average association score over a set of images $I_E$ which contain the entity $E$.